hellokathy/6300Spring15Team10Mirror/Project2/D1/VisionDocument.md

 -Customers who pay with cash

--Deleting a customer

 -Displaying all customers

 -Manually rewarding a customer

--Editing transactions
+-Editing past transactions

+-Customers who do not want to enroll in the rewards program